Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_5/readme.md

-# Level-4(Day-4): Gate level simulation,blocking vs non-blocking statement,synthesis-simulation mismatch
+# Level-4(Day-4): Optimization in synthesis (If,case,for,generate useage in verilog)

 ## List of Objectives